 A retrospective of Minor White’s work, Mirrors, Messages, Manifestations, is published.

 Aperture Foundation moves its offices to Millerton, New York.

 The two-volume set of Paul Strand’s work, A Retrospective Monograph: The Years 1915–1968, is published.

 Diane Arbus: An Aperture Monograph is published in collaboration with curator John Szarkowski at the Museum of Modern Art, New York, a year after Arbus’s death.
 The book, designed and edited by Marvin Israel and the artist’s daughter Doon Arbus, remains in print today.
-After an initial printing of 4,500, its print run today exceeds 450,000 copies, including editions in German, French, Italian, and Japanese.
+After an initial printing of 4,500, its print run today has reached almost 400,000 copies globally, including editions in German, French, Italian, and Japanese.